Self-Employed Allowable Expenses

 Simplified Expenses Calculator

-To make things more simple, use the simplified expenses calculator.
-Enter the number of months worked at each rate, which will calculate the year’s total.
+To simplify things, use the simplified expenses calculator.
+Enter the number of months worked at each rate, and the calculator will calculate the year’s total.

 Business Expense Template

 You might pay for some of the expenses personally and then claim them back as a self-employed person.
-Our expense spreadsheet allows the recording of mileage and other costs.
+Our expense spreadsheet allows mileage and other costs to be recorded.

 Mileage Claim Form